 The value of the case will be determined taking into consideration a variety of different factors such as expenses and losses incurred by the injured party.
 The value of the settlement should be at least equivalent to these losses in order to be considered fair.
 Attorneys will often assign a range of values taking all the various factors into account.

-This range will have a minimum amount for which the client should be willing to settle as well as a maximum amount that will provide more than fair compensation.
+This range will have a minimum amount for which the client should be willing to settle as well as a upper limit that will provide more than fair compensation.
 The Houston car accident attorney will usually begin negotiating from either the highest or lowest value and the settlement normally falls somewhere between the two.

 Although it is up to the client to decide whether or not to accept a settlement offer, they should do so on the advice of their attorney.
 If the attorney believes that the offer is too low and that there is a better chance of being awarded better compensation in court, they will usually advise rejecting the offer.
 On the other hand, if the attorneys feel that the case won’t be successful in court, they may advise settling for the minimum value assigned to the specific case.